iago-mendes/eucled/README.md

-# Finite-Difference Embedding Code (FiDEC)
+# Isometric Embedding Code (IsEC)

-FiDEC was created to test the relaxation method for the isometric embedding problem.
+IsEC was created to test the relaxation method for the isometric embedding problem.
 For more details, see [iagomendes.com/embedding](https://iagomendes.com/embedding).

 ## Source Directories